jmamej/Plant-Watering-Station/README.md

 ### Description
 Project of plant watering station that works autonomously as well as manually, based on ESP32 dev board.
+Sleep mode intorduced to reduce power consumption.
 When turned on soil moisture sensors keep track of ammount of water in plant pot and water sensor keeps track of ammount of water in water container.
-If soil moisture reading on both sensors is low, and water sensor reading didn't cross minimum value, pump will turn on for PUMP_DURATION ms.
+If soil moisture reading on both sensors is low, and water sensor reading didn't cross minimum value, pump will turn on for PUMP_DURATION ms (manual watering is also available), after which esp32 goes to deep sleep.
+Wake up is initiated either with timer or button press.
-After pumping, another automatic watering will not occure for the next REST_PERIOD ms, to ensure water has enough time to disperse across soil.
-You can always manually pump water by pressing a button.

 ![IMG_20240322_150134](https://github.com/jmamej/Plant-Watering-Station/assets/57408600/d6268ea5-380d-4d0e-9479-58da871564b0)